MichalOpoka/ecfr/cfr/title-34-Education/subtitle-A-Office-Secretary-Department-Education/part-99-Family-Educational-Rights-Privacy/subpart-D-May-an-Educational-Agency-Institution-Disclose-Personally-Identifiable-Information-From-Education-Records/section-99.39.md

 *Alleged perpetrator of a crime of violence* is a student who is alleged to have committed acts that would, if proven, constitute any of the following offenses or attempts to commit the following offenses that are defined in appendix A to this part:

-ArsonAssault offensesBurglaryCriminal homicide—manslaughter by negligenceCriminal homicide—murder and nonnegligent manslaughterDestruction/damage/vandalism of propertyKidnapping/abductionRobberyForcible sex offenses.
+Arson Assault offenses Burglary Criminal homicide—manslaughter by negligence Criminal homicide—murder and nonnegligent manslaughter Destruction/damage/vandalism of property Kidnapping/abduction Robbery Forcible sex offenses.

 *Alleged perpetrator of a nonforcible sex offense* means a student who is alleged to have committed acts that, if proven, would constitute statutory rape or incest.
 These offenses are defined in appendix A to this part.